Samsung SPH-N270: The Matrix

 Unlike the Nokia 8110 which appeared in The Matrix but existed already, the SPH-N270 was made specifically to be released in 2003, together with the second Matrix film.
 Many fans initially pleased with the phone's release expected the phone to be the exact prop used in The Matrix Reloaded.
 However, the prop used in the film was slightly different and presumably not functional.
 The phone was used only twice in the movie, but accurate 3D models of it were portrayed in Final Flight of the Osiris and Enter the Matrix.
-The phone was also noted to be similar, but less functional and less businesslike than the real Nokia "Matrix-Phone" successor at the time, the Nokia 8910i or the experimental Nokia 7650 (released a in 2002).
+The phone was also noted to be similar, but less functional and less businesslike than the real Nokia "Matrix-Phone" successor at the time, the Nokia 8910i or the experimental Nokia 7650 (released in 2002).

 Technology

 Even for 2003, the Matrix phone was by no means a high-end product.
 While USB transfer was available to some extent, the phone did not support Bluetooth or IrDA and had no video or MP3 capabilities.
 Many users chose not to buy the phone because it was not web-capable.
 No web browser or means of sending text messages was included in the firmware.
 The SPH-N270 is also not a camera phone even though Samsung is regarded highly for its camera-phones.